guilhermexp/ai-starter-kit/docs/MCP.md

 # MCP (Model Context Protocol) Integration

-Zola supports the Model Context Protocol, allowing you to extend the chat capabilities with custom tools from MCP servers.
+This app supports the Model Context Protocol, allowing you to extend the chat capabilities with custom tools from MCP servers.

 ## What is MCP?